limonana/MyBlog/TddVictoryStory/TddVictoryStory.md

 So I wrote a new test for the DBLoader which represent the same scenario.
 The test failed, I solved the bug.
 The 2 tests now pass (green?).
 Everything is sababa 😎

-Since I realized that DBLoader wasn't tested with scenarios that loadSubProjects have effect the result, I decided to add more tests to DBLoader even though my integration test pass.
+Since I realized that DBLoader wasn't tested with scenarios where `loadSubProjects` affect the result, I decided to add more tests to DBLoader even though my integration test pass.
 I checked which tests I can add.
 Since the code was already written I tried to understand where the code can break by reading it.
 I couldn't think of any tests, I don't see any reason for the code to break.

-Then I stopped an told myself: "Wait...
+Then I stopped and told myself: "Wait...
 This is not the way I usually write tests".
 I usually work in TDD.
-Meaning I think of a test plan which contains the different dimensions of the problem , the values for each dimenstion and I choose the relvent combinations odf values. (since checking all combinations is infinite.)
+Meaning I think of a test plan which contains the different dimensions of the problem , the values for each dimension and I choose the relevant combinations of values (since checking all combinations is infinite).

 Do you want to guess ?
-I found a bug ! :griningEmoji A really stupid bug which caused by refactoring.
-DBLoader pass false instead of loadSubProjects.
+I found a bug ! :griningEmoji A really stupid bug: DBLoader pass false instead of loadSubProjects.
 ```
 DBLoader
 {